HernandoR/lz-brilliant-cv/metadata.typ

 )
 #let headerQuoteInternational = (
-  "": [Master student with financial background looking for a full time job starting from now], "en": [Master student with financial background looking for a full time job starting from now], "zh": [具有财务经验的STEM硕士生, 寻找全职工作]
+  "": [Master student with financial background looking for a full time job starting from now], "en": [Master student with Machine Learning background looking for a full time job starting from now], "zh": [寻找全职工作]
 )

 #let nonLatinOverwriteInfo = (
-  "customFont": "Heiti SC",
+  "customFont": "FangSong_GB2312",
   "firstName": "刘朕",
   "lastName": "",
   // submit an issue if you think other variables should be in this array